BrandtWilson/courseware-lms-content/courses/01-puppet/01-2106-Puppet-Firewall.md

 ###Slide 12
-Best practice is to create a new group for each set of firewall rules, then to each group add the nodes that should be goverened by the firewall rules.
+Best practice is to create a new group for each set of firewall rules, and then to add nodes to each group.
 Finally, add your firewall rule class to the group that you created.

-Now imagine a scenario where a member of your team changes the contents of the iptables to allow connections on a random port that was not specified in "my firewall".
+Now imagine a scenario where a member changes a local iptable to open a port that is blocked by group policy.

-However, "my firewall" is already defined and applied to a group.
-All that's required is to let the scheduled Puppet run to begin.
-Otherwise, go to the Management tab in Peppet Enterprise console,, run once, and you’re finished.
+Since "my firewall" is already defined and applied to a group, all that's required is to let the scheduled Puppet run begin.
+Otherwise, go to the Management tab in Puppet Enterprise console, run once, and you’re finished.

 ###Slide 13
-In this course, we have shown you the key concepts to install and maintain the Firewall module
+In this course, you have seen key concepts to install and maintain the Firewall module

-We hope that this brief introduction to Firewalls has shown you how easy it is to implement and verify DNS using Puppet.
+We hope that this brief introduction to Firewalls demonstrates how easy it is to implement and verify DNS using Puppet.

 ###Slide 14